henrypoydar/vscode-rails-test-helper/README.md

 * `cmd + .` (Commmand + dot on the Mac)
 * `ctrl + .` (Control + dot)

+Command for re-mapping: `extension.railsTestHelper.toggle`

 ### Run a test:

 * `shift + cmd + r` (Commmand + shift + r on the Mac)
 * `shift + ctrl + r` (Control + shift + r)

+Command for re-mapping: `extension.railsTestHelper.runTest`

+Tests will run at the current line number unless you're at the top of the file (first 3 lines), in which case all the tests in the file will be run.

 ## Known Issues